-According to Section 5.3.3, NIST SP 800-89, HiPKI RCA confirms that the value of the public exponent is an odd number greater than 3, and the value in the range between $2^{16}+1$ and $2^{256}-1$.
-Additionally, the modulus also has the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.
+According to Section 5.3.3 of NIST SP 800-89, HiPKI RCA

+confirms that the value of the public exponent used by the RSA algorithm is an odd number greater than 3 and is in the range between $2^{16}+1$ and $2^{256}-1$.
+Additionally, the modulus also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.

-In the future, if certificates are issued with ECC algorithm, HiPKI RCA will comply with the requirements of Sections 5.6.2.3.2 and 5.6.2.3.3 in NIST SP 800-56A Revision 2 to confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
+In the future, if certificates are issued with ECC algorithms, HiPKI RCA will comply with the requirements of Sections 5.6.2.3.2 and 5.6.2.3.3 in NIST SP 800-56A Revision 2 to confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.